Home

 A dental process that enables the delivery of implant-supported fixed teeth on the same day that a dental implant is placed in a patient’s mouth.
 This process was developed in 1993 by Dr. Thomas Balshi and Dr. Glenn Wolfinger at Pi Dental Center and became a registered trademark in 2004.
 The process itself is unique and allows a patient’s teeth to be completely transformed quickly, efficiently, and safely.

-A titanium implant is a metallic element known for its excellent resistance to corrosion, high mechanical resistance, and biocompatibility.
+A titanium dental implant is a metallic element known for its excellent resistance to corrosion, high mechanical resistance, and biocompatibility.
 It is widely used within the dental industry and presents high success rates and a high-quality biological response when it comes in contact with live tissue.
 Bone-anchored titanium has become a widely used and routine treatment associated with various dental procedures, including dental implants.

 Tooth Extractions